 Pospolita Guesthouse – This small, family-run guesthouse is an excellent budget option in Kutaisi.
 Located near the White Bridge and within walking distance of all of the Kutaisi attractions, there is also a large homemade breakfast included.
 The owners are also very friendly and helpful.
 Click here to check their latest prices

-Hotel Mkudro – This centrally-located hotel is a great option for both couples and solo travellers alike.
-There is a hearty breakfast option, a range of clean and comfortable rooms, and the helpful staff can help you organise day trips into the surrounding natural sites and monasteries.
+Hotel Veneto – This centrally-located hotel is a great option for both couples and solo travellers alike.
+There is a hearty breakfast included, a range of clean and comfortable rooms, and the helpful staff can help you organise day trips into the surrounding natural sites and monasteries.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Kutaisi!

 Kutaisi, though often overlooked by tourists in Georgia in lieu of the capital of Tbilisi, is well worth the visit.
 If you are wondering what to do in Kutaisi, then you will certainly be impressed with all that this small city has to offer!